 The course itself has several focuses.
 The first is on designing character and story for a longer format series or an immersive experience.
 The second is on the language of visual design for world and character building.
 The third focus is on how to work with other creative people to get the best work out of both of you.

-Robert and Andy met online for months to prepare for this course.
+Phillip and Andy met online for months to prepare for this course.
 In that process, designing the curriculum, they discovered that a great tool for the course would be not just to talk about their respective roles to play in building a world, but to SHOW the class how they would do it.
 So they decided to create a story-world just for this course and they recorded their discussions along the way.

 The result is a well-researched course by two creators with extensive experience in comics and the wider entertainment industry along with behind-the-scenes exclusive access to how they work together on a project.